A Star Citizen fleet in space — a cinematic moment that sells the dream

 Social/emergent moments Unscripted stories and chaos Group play, orgs Playing solo with zero direction

-Safest way to start: spend the minimum
+The easiest way to start: spend the minimum

 Option Who it’s for Why it’s smart Common mistake